learntocloud/learn-to-cloud/docs/phase4/README.md

 ## Capstone Project: QR Code Generator

-An app that converts a URL to a QR Code.
-The app has three components: Front-end, API and Storage.
-All 3 components should be hosted in containers utilizing the cloud provider of your choice.
-The sample application code is provided, your goals is to apply DevOps practices like containerization, CI/CD, observability and monitoring for the application.
+A sample application is available at [rishabkumar7/devops-qr-code](https://github.com/rishabkumar7/devops-qr-code).
+It includes the front-end built in NextJS, uses the FastAPI Python framework for the API, and AWS S3 for storage.
+Your goal is to apply DevOps practices like containerization, CI/CD, observability, and monitoring.

+### Project Components

-- **Front-End Container**: Hosts the website where users can input URLs.
+1.  **Front-End Container**: Hosts the website where users can input URLs.
-- **API Container**: Handles the QR code generation for given URLs.
+2.  **API Container**: Handles QR code generation for given URLs.
-- **Storage Container**: Stores the generated QR codes.
+3.  **Storage Container**: Stores the generated QR codes.

-### Details:
+### Steps

-#### 1. Application:

-  Front-End:
-   - A web application where users can submit URLs.

-  API:
-   - An API that receives URLs and generates QR codes.
-   - The API can store the QR codes in cloud storage(S3 Bucket, Azure Blob Storage, GCP Cloud Buckets).

-  Storage:
-   - A storage solution (like Azure Blob Storage, AWS S3 or Google Cloud Storage) to hold the QR codes.
-   - Ensure security and accessibility for the stored data.

-#### 2. Programming:

-  A sample application is available here [rishabkumar7/devops-qr-code](https://github.com/rishabkumar7/devops-qr-code).
-It has the front-end built in NextJS, uses FastAPI Python framework for the API and AWS S3 for storage.

-  ##### Required:

-    Containerization: Containerize both the front-end and API by creating a `Dockerfile`.
+1.  **Containerization**: Containerize both the front-end and API by creating Dockerfiles.
-    CI/CD: Write CI/CD pipeline to automate deployment of the containers, once your source code is changed.
+2.  **CI/CD**: Write a CI/CD pipeline to automate the deployment of the containers once your source code is changed.
-    Kubernetes YAML Files: Create deployment and service YAML files for both the Next.js front-end and the FastAPI backend.
+3.  **Kubernetes YAML Files**: Create deployment and service YAML files for both the Next.js front-end and the FastAPI backend.

-  ##### Optional:

-    Optionally you can customize the already provided app.
-    - Front-end: You can use any language of your choice or JavaScript frameworks like React, Vue or NextJS to build the front-end.
-    - API/Backend: Build an API for your QR Code generation, frameworks like [Flask](https://flask.palletsprojects.com/en/3.0.x/) or [FastAPI](https://fastapi.tiangolo.com/) will help you to create your Rest API.
-    - Storage: Sample app uses AWS S3.
-You can utilize cloud SDKs/modules (e.g., `boto3` for AWS, `google-cloud` for GCP, `azure` for Azure) to interact with cloud storage service from respective cloud providers.

-#### 3. Deployment:

- - Setup Kubernetes service within your cloud provider (Azure AKS, Amazon EKS or GCP GKE).
+4.  **Kubernetes Setup**: Set up a Kubernetes service within your cloud provider (Azure AKS, Amazon EKS, or GCP GKE).
- - Containerize the front-end, API, and storage using Docker.
- - Deploy these containers to the cluster.
+5.  **Container Deployment**: Deploy the front-end, API, and storage containers to the Kubernetes cluster.
- - Ensure containers are interconnected for seamless data flow.
+6.  **Interconnectivity**: Ensure the containers are interconnected for seamless data flow.
- - Setup CI/CD pipeline to deploy the containers after source is changed.

-#### 4. Implementation:

- 1. Web-app: Users are able to access the front-end, make sure the web-app is publicly accessible via a URL and has an input field to enter URLs.
- 2. API: Once the URL is entered by a user, the web-app makes the request to the API container to convert the URL into a QR Code.
- 3. Storage: The generated QR Code is stored and also displayed on the web-app for user.
- 4. CI/CD: Setup CI/CD pipeline to deploy the containers and application after the source is changed.
-You can utilize tools like [GitHub Actions](https://github.com/features/actions) or [Azure DevOps](https://azure.microsoft.com/en-ca/products/devops).
+7.  **CI/CD Implementation**: Set up a CI/CD pipeline to deploy the containers and application after the source code changes.
+Use tools like GitHub Actions or Azure DevOps.
- 5. Monitoring: Setup monitoring for containers for key metrics and insights.
-You have [Azure Monitor for AKS](https://learn.microsoft.com/en-us/azure/aks/monitor-aks), [Amazon CloudWatch Container Insights for EKS](https://docs.aws.amazon.com/eks/latest/userguide/eks-observe.html), or take it a step further by setting up [Grafana](https://grafana.com/).
+8.  **Monitoring**: Set up monitoring for containers to track key metrics and insights.
+Use Azure Monitor for AKS, Amazon CloudWatch Container Insights for EKS, or Grafana for advanced monitoring.

 ## Things you should be familiar with at the end of this phase

-- Be able to explain each DevOps practice
+-   Explain each DevOps practice:
     -   Why each one matters.
     -   What each one accomplishes.
     -   Most popular tools for each practice.

-- Have personal projects in your GitHub.
-For at least 2 of your projects:
+  -   For all your GitHub Projects:
       -   Have a CI/CD pipeline.
-  - Have IaC files for each project.
+      -   Have IaC files.
-  - Have monitoring implemented for each one.
+      -   Have monitoring implemented.
-    - Make sure you can understand the logging and metrics data.
+      -   Understand logging and metrics data.
-  - If something were to go wrong with your project, understand how to troubleshoot.

 ## Certifications you might want to look into